BattlesnakeOfficial/starter-snake-python/README.md

 return {"move": move}
 ```

-To start your Battlesnake will choose a direction randomly.
+Possible moves are "up", "down", "left", or "right".
+To start your Battlesnake will choose a move randomly.
 Your goal as a developer is to read information sent to you about the board (available in the `data` variable) and make an intelligent decision about where your Battlesnake should move next.

-See the [Battlesnake Rules](https://docs.battlesnake.com/rules) for more information on playing the game, moving around the board, and developing your Battlesnake algorithm.
+See the [Battlesnake Rules](https://docs.battlesnake.com/rules) for more information on playing the game, moving around the board, and improving your algorithm.

 ### Updating Your Battlesnake